• Skip to primary navigation

 Nut Roast (vegan & gluten-free) - Fab Food 4 All

-I chose to make this Nut Roast as it’s something that you can easily make in advance (keeps up to 3 months in the freezer or in the fridge for 3 days).
-I also really love Nut Roast but had never made one.
-I have a long list of dishes like this, stuffed peppers and mushrooms being 2 others that spring to mind!
+I chose to make this Nut Roast recipe as it’s something that you can easily make in advance (keeps up to 3 months in the freezer or in the fridge for 3 days).

 We seem to be eating a lot more vegetable based food since my daughter became vegetarian as it’s just a lot easier that way or I’ll adapt our meaty dishes so that the meat is added just before serving so that my daughter can eat the same dish minus the meat.
-It’s all been a bit of a learning curve!

 Nut Roast (vegan & gluten-free) - Fab Food 4 All

-So this Nut Roast recipe came along at the perfect time as I now know what I’ll be serving my daughter on Christmas Day and I’m sure any leftovers will be hoovered up by everyone else or eaten cold the next day.
+So this vegan Nut Roast recipe came along at the perfect time as I now know what I’ll be serving my daughter on Christmas Day and I’m sure any leftovers will be hoovered up by everyone else or eaten cold the next day.

 Nut Roast (vegan & gluten-free) - Fab Food 4 All